1982 Georgia Bulldogs football team: Georgia Tech

-Walker led the way as Georgia wrapped up its third SEC Championship in as many seasons.
-On December 4, 1982, Walker was awarded the Heisman Trophy.
-He was accompanied to the ceremony by the University of Georgia's beloved English Bulldog mascot, Uga IV.

 Penn State

 The Sugar Bowl pitted the No. 1 ranked Georgia Bulldogs against the No. 2 ranked Penn State Nittany Lions on January 1, 1983.

 Walker scored one last time in his UGA career as he fell into the end zone from 1 yard out with 10:37 remaining in the third quarter.
 That touchdown cut the Penn State lead to three at 20–17.
 Penn State answered 21 seconds later as QB Todd Blackledge completed a 46-yard touchdown pass to wideout Gregg Garrity.
 Penn State held on to win 27–23, and won the national championship by a unanimous vote in both the AP and UPI polls.
 Walker rushed 28 times for 102 yards and caught a pass for 15 yards against the Mark Robinson-led PSU defense.